networkinss/joaswizard/README.md

 <dependency>
     <groupId>ch.inss.joaswizard</groupId>
     <artifactId>joaswizard</artifactId>
-    <version>0.9.2</version>
+    <version>0.9.4</version>
 </dependency>
 ```

 ## Usage

 You can use Joaswizard either as a command line tool or as a library.
+Its main purpose is to work as a library.
+However, the command line can be used to quickly create OAS3 documents within some minutes.

 ### as command line tool